Charles Huntziger: Death

-Huntziger was killed on 12 November 1941 when his ministerial plane [fr] crashed into the Cévennes, near Bréau, having fallen victim to icing upon encountering a cold front.
+Huntziger was killed on 12 November 1941 when his Potez 662 ministerial aircraft [fr] crashed into the Cévennes, near Bréau, having fallen victim to icing upon encountering a cold front.
 All six passengers and the pilot were killed.
 Upon receiving the news, Pétain reportedly locked himself in his room.
-High ranking Nazis, including Hitler, and Benito Mussolini subsequently sent Pétain their condolences.
+High ranking Nazis, including Hitler, and Benito Mussolini sent Pétain and their French counterparts their condolences.

 Commemoration

-A state funeral (obsèques nationales) for the victims of the plane crash was held on 15 November at the Church of Saint Louis in Vichy and was attended by German and Italian delegations on account of Huntziger signing the June 1940 armistices.
-Their remains were subsequently interned in a cemetery, north of Vichy.
+A state funeral (obsèques nationales) for the victims of the plane crash was held on 15 November at the Church of Saint Louis in Vichy.
+It was attended by German and Italian delegations on account of Huntziger signing the June 1940 armistices.
+Their remains were subsequently interred in a cemetery, north of Vichy.
 The funeral was German ambassador Otto Abetz's second, final, and only friendly visit to Vichy and gave the Germans the opportunity to obtain Weygand's dismissal from Pétain.
-Charles Maurras contributed a front page editorial to L'Action française on 18 November in memory of Huntziger.
+Charles Maurras contributed a front-page editorial to L'Action française on 18 November in memory of Huntziger.